A story of how a startup nailed customer relationships since day one.

 You should constantly measure customer experience.
 Constantly ask if you’re doing a good job for your customers.
-Are you not only deliver a value and a good product, but also looking after your customers properly?
+Are you not only deliver a value and a good product but also looking after your customers properly?
 Do you treat them as humans, building relationships?
 Are you proud of how of how you dealing with them?

-"Use all the metrics you want, but in the end it comes down to “How many customers would you be terrified to run into someday in public?
+"Use all the metrics you want, but in the end, it comes down to “How many customers would you be terrified to run into someday in public?
 Would you be afraid that they attack you after you said something in support message last week?
 Would they give you a hug?”- Jeff jokes.

 Lesson #4 Don’t be afraid to make radical decisions

-Perfection comes hard way in a startup and everything what you do, not excluding customer care could relate to that.
+Perfection comes hard way in a startup and everything that you do, not excluding customer care could relate to that.
 "You need to know that you will have to let some customers go every now and then.
-You need to know that you will let down some customers, overtime.
+You need to know that you will let down some customers, over time.
 And that’s going to be ok."
 Pricing raises another discussion.
 Customers often get angry if you change prices, but these changes are necessary parts of growing a business.
 "If you’re going to take more perspective, it will be a lot easier."

 Lesson #5 Metrics help to understand the bigger picture.
 Feedback will let you dive deeper into it.

 “At Intercom, we use NPS to measure customer loyalty and CSAT for customer support.
 Those are two important numerical drivers for us.
 We also think a lot about churn and retention.
 If customers are sticking with us, it’s a good sign that they are happy and are getting something out of our product."

 Metrics are used to see the bigger picture, to understand generically how things are going.
 Very quickly those metrics lead you to start asking deeper questions, so you have to start digging into the NPS and CSAT text feedback.
 Jeff mentions, that they also actually talk to their customers to understand better what drives customer experience.